Preparing for & Installing Solar

 - Handy Bob’s “The RV Battery Charging Puzzle” (https://handybobsolar.wordpress.com/the-rv-battery-charging-puzzle-2/)

-We decided to go with four larger 60 cell panels and a nominal voltage of 36 volts.
+We decided to go with four larger 60 cell panels rated at 265 watts and a nominal voltage of 30 volts, in two pairs of serial connections with a net output of 8.8 Amps at 60 volts.
 This allows greater Solar Capacity with fewer panels, and the higher voltage reduces the voltage drop problem associated with transmitting DC power.

 This configuration will “max out” the capability of the Morningstar Tristar TS-MPPT-60 Solar Charge Controller.
 To add more panels, we will need to get another Tristar plus a HUB-1 Meter Hub to combine the two Tristar units.
 Hopefully, we can be a little conservation minded and avoid that.
+Our original setup used wet-cell lead acid batteries.
+After over 5 years of constant use, we have now switched to lithium (more on that later).
 I had contemplated going with a 6 battery bank, but that left very little safety factor.
 So we expanded to a 8 battery bank to push our usable capacity up to 450 Amp Hours.
 Since the 6 hours of effective solar time is probably rather conservative, we could very likely be generating at least 450 Ah of power with this setup, especially in the American Southwest.
 However, remember that your battery charger reduces its output as the batteries approach full charge.

 There are many from the Escapees Forum who provided great help, insights, and recommendations.
 To all of you, Thanks!
 For those who said “Plan it out in detail ahead of time”, you are SO RIGHT!
 When I connected everything & threw the switch – it worked!